rkgIITBh/data-structures.github.io/HTML/BSTintro.md

 - If the element to be deleted is at an internal node that has only one child.
 - If the element to be deleted is at an internal node that has two children.

 Case 1 can be handled by deleting the concerned leaf node.
 It does not affect the rest of the tree.
 Figure below illustrates this case.
+The leaf nodes are indicated by double circles.
 <p align="center">
 <img src="../images/bstCase1delete.jpg">
 </p>